fpgaprince/rtd/docs/source/advance.rst

 For example, in the balanced reset tree shown in the following figure, the high fanout reset FF RST2 is replicated in RTL to balance the fanout across the different modules.
 If required, physical synthesis can perform further replication to improve WNS based on placement information.

+Often, a better approach to reducing fanout is to use a balanced tree for the high fanout signals.
+Consider manually replicating registers based on the design hierarchy, because the cells included in a hierarchy are often placed together.

+AMD devices contain dedicated SRL16 and SRL32 resources (integrated in LUTs).
+These allow efficiently implemented shift registers without using flip-flop resources.
+However, these elements support only LEFT shift operations, and have a limited number of I/O signals:

+Clock
+Clock Enable
+Serial Data In
+Serial Data Out

+A commonly used pipelining technique is to identify a large combinatorial logic path, break it into smaller paths, and introduce a register stage between these paths, ideally balancing each pipeline stage.

 Clock gating
 ===============